 Perminder Flora (she/her)

-Anti-Violence Program Lead for Provincial Services and Project Lead, SHARP Workplaces for Prevention Services
+Anti-Violence Program Lead of Provincial Services and Project Lead, SHARP Workplaces of Prevention Services

 With almost 30 years of experience in the anti-violence sector, Perminder brings an unwavering commitment to facilitating culturally responsive and trauma-informed access to violence prevention services for victims and survivors across diverse communities.